alan-turing-institute/AutSPACEs/dev_readme.md

-# How to start website
+# How to start website locally

 If you're interested in building and running the AutSPACE platform, read on!